With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

-Nikola Tesla was a brilliant inventor and scientist who lived at one of the most exciting times in history.
-In America, back in the late-19th century, it seemed new discoveries, inventions and human achievements were coming along by the bucketful.
+Tesla was a brilliant inventor and scientist who lived at one of the most exciting times in history.
+In America, back in the late 19th century, it seemed new discoveries, inventions, and human achievements were coming along by the bucketful.

 The railroad had brought together the east and west coasts, cities were building not only outward but upward, and something called electricity was beginning to creep into homes and towns around the country.

 There are those who say Nikola Tesla invented a superweapon.
-He called it a Peace Ray, but others refer to it as a death ray, and it is said to have been capable of horrific amounts of destruction.
-This weapon held the power to destroy entire armies, and to completely annihilate targets halfway across the globe.
+He called it a Peace Ray, but others refer to it as a death ray, and it is said to have been capable of horrific destruction.
+According to lore, this weapon held the power to destroy entire armies and completely annihilate targets halfway across the globe.

 Tesla himself claims to have built and tested such a superweapon in the twilight of his career.
 But by then he had become increasingly eccentric, some say to the point of madness.